Regional Anesthesia and Acute Pain Medicine

 Certification: The Regional Anesthesiology and Acute Pain Medicine Fellowship is considered subspecialty training in anesthesiology.
 Graduates who successfully complete the one-year program receive a certificate of completion from University of California, Davis Medical School of Graduate Medical Education.

-We have filled the fellowship position for the 2020-2021 academic year, however we are currently accepting applications for the 2021-2022 academic year.
+We have filled the fellowship position for the 2021-2022 academic year, however, we are currently accepting applications for the 2022-2023 academic year in the Fall of 2020.

 Duration: 12-months, 13 four-week long rotations